auk0x01/auk0x01.github.io/_posts/2024-02-04-DiceCTF2024-funnylogin-Writeup.md

 tags: [dicectf, web, ctf]    # TAG names should be lowercase
 ---

 So, I recently solved one web challenge from DiceCTF 2024.
 The name of the challenge is funnylogin.
 I loved the challenge as it required a little creativity.
-It took me 1 hour to solve this.

 # Challenge